luismcsoul/the-sustainable-republic/README.md

 ## TOKENOMICS.
 97. All economic transactions, salaries, lending quotas, mortgages, service bills are calculated in terms of minimum wages and are adjusted to inflation proportionately.

-98. The median mortgage payment will correspond to 20% to the median net income.
+98. The median mortgage payment will correspond to 20% to the median net income and this proportion will be reduced as the society progresses.

 99. Duration of the mortgages are fixed to 19 years under the "rent to own" scheme.